 Are you still using your kits lens?
 Let Sigma expand your photographic horizons and help you easily make better pictures!

-If you–or someone you know–owns a DSLR, but are still only using the kit lens and pop up flash, you’ve got to check out this fantastic all-in-one package we’ve put together for the holiday season at a very nice price.
+If you–or someone you know–owns a DSLR, but are still only using the kit lens and pop up flash, you’ve got to check out this fantastic all-in-one package pairing our hottest strobe and all-in-one zoom lens.

 This amazing kit will seriously expand your photographic horizons and is compatible with the most popular DSLRs from Canon, Nikon, Pentax, Sigma and Sony!
 Now’s the time to take total control of your DSLR with this true all-in-one package that will instantly expand your reach, range, and lighting options for amazing memories.